MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetelementgetnametag.md

 ## -description

-The **AcxTargetElementGetNameTag** given an existing ACXTARGETELEMENT object returns an NameTag in the form of a GUID.
+The **AcxTargetElementGetNameTag** function given an existing ACXTARGETELEMENT object returns an NameTag in the form of a GUID.

 ## -parameters